 On October 27, 1962, during the Cuban Missile Crisis, the aircraft carrier USS Randolph and eleven destroyers detected the Soviet diesel-electric submarine B-59 in the Windward Passage between the southern-most tip of Cuba and Haiti.
-They began depth charging totally unaware that the Soviet submarine was carrying a nuclear torpedo possessing two-thirds the power of the bomb dropped on Hiroshima.
+They began depth charging, totally unaware that the Soviet submarine was carrying a nuclear torpedo possessing two-thirds the power of the bomb dropped on Hiroshima.
 Like the footsteps of an approaching monster, every depth charge explosion rocked the sub with increasing intensity.
-The air conditioning failed and the temperature inside soared to 120 degrees.
-Drenched in sweat, the B-59’s captain cursed his American tormentors and feared his submarine could implode at any moment, instantaneously killing all seventy men aboard.
+The air conditioning failed and the temperature inside soared to a sweltering 120 degrees.
+Drenched in sweat, the B-59’s captain cursed his American tormentors and feared his submarine could implode at any moment, instantaneously killing all of the seventy men aboard.

 In the midst of chaos, Arkhipov calmly voted “No” and the damaged sub surfaced.

 That’s how close we came in October 1962 to World War Three.
 One vote.
 Everyone reading this article should raise a toast to Vasily Arkhipov (he died in Russia of kidney cancer in 1998).
 He kept his cool when most would’ve launched that nuclear torpedo.
 Vasily knew that a nuclear strike against the Americans would set off a chain reaction killing millions of men, women and children.
 A shy and humble man, he did not want that on his conscience.
 If Vasily had voted “Yes” many reading this article would not be alive today.